There are 53 articles in this month.

 The competition featured three events:

 WOD 1—In 12 minutes, men had to complete 40 snatches at 115 lb., while women completed 40 snatches at 83 lb.
-After, the team members then completed as many handstand push-ups as possible in the remaining… Continue Reading
+After, the team members then completed as many handstand push-ups as possible in the… Continue Reading

 Senior athletes require a special approach, but that doesn’t mean they shouldn’t CrossFit.
 Joey Powell offers tips on how to help your senior athletes achieve health and fitness.